Alpha-VLLM/Lumina-T2X/README.md

 "/mnt/hdd1/xiejunlin/checkpoints/Lumina-Next-SFT-diffusers", torch_dtype=torch.bfloat16
 ).to("cuda")

 image = pipeline(prompt="Upper body of a young woman in a Victorian-era outfit with brass goggles and leather straps.
-Background shows an industrial revolution ciyscape with smoky skies and tall, metal structures").images[0]
+Background shows an industrial revolution ciyscape with smoky skies and tall, metal structures", height=1024, width=768).images[0]
 ```

 For more details about training and inference of Lumina framework, please refer to [Lumina-T2I](./lumina_t2i/README.md#Installation), [Lumina-Next-T2I](./lumina_next_t2i/README.md#Installation), and [Lumina-Next-T2I-Mini](./lumina_next_t2i_mini/README.md#Installation).
 We highly recommend you to use the **[Lumina-Next-T2I-Mini](./lumina_next_t2i_mini/README.md#Installation)** for training and inference, which is an extremely simplified version of Lumina-Next-T2I with full functionalities.